 ABOUT

 Hi!
 I’m Brianna.
-I design and implement place-based environmental and educational programs that bridge ecological systems and local priorities.
+I design, fund, and implement place-based environmental and educational programs that bridge ecological systems and local priorities.

-This site is an evolving portfolio of selected projects, research, and field-based work spanning environmental stewardship, education, and community resilience.
+This site is an evolving portfolio of selected projects, research, and field-based work spanning environmental stewardship, operational systems design, and community resilience.

 OPPORTUNITIES